-A. Managers to the PSRSSTL may be placed on a watch list or on probation in response to: significant changes in the ownership structure or key personnel; anticipated changes in the investment process; concerns about the Manager's recent or long term investment results; failure of the Manager to comply with any of the investment guidelines; or, any other event which the PSRSSTL staff or investment consultant conclude may lead to a change in the Manager's status with the PSRSSTL.

-As an example, the process leading toward probationary status with regard to long term underperformance will normally be as follows:
+- A. A Manager may be placed on a watch list or on probation in response to significant changes in the ownership structure or key personnel; anticipated changes in the investment process; concerns about the Manager's recent or long term investment results; failure of the Manager to comply with the investment guidelines or other separate instructions; legal or regulatory concerns, or, any other event which the Trustees conclude may lead to a change in the Manager's status with the Fund.
+This is a guide for action, and notwithstanding the provisions herewith, the Trustees reserve the right to immediately place a manager on probation or to take immediate action to terminate a Manager for any reason at their sole discretion. - B. The process leading toward probationary status with regard to long term under-performance will normally be as follows:

-A Manager will be placed on probationary status if, over eight consecutive quarters, both of these conditions exist:
+A Manager will be placed on probationary status if, over four consecutive quarters, or, if over a twoyear time frame, both of these conditions exist:

-- 1. the Manager has failed to meet the return of the benchmark index, and - 2. during this same period the return has not achieved median ranking in comparison to the Manager's assigned peer group. - B. A Manager may be placed on the watch list or on probation for under-performance in a lesser time period or other actions may be taken if deemed appropriate. - C. Any Manager on the watch list or in probationary status will not be eligible to receive additional investment funds.
+- 1. the Manager has failed to meet the return of the benchmark index, and - 2. during this same period the return has not achieved median ranking in comparison to the Manager's assigned peer group. - C. A Manager may be placed on the watch list or on probation for under-performance in a lesser time period or other actions may be taken if deemed appropriate. - D. Any Manager on the watch list or in probationary status will not be eligible to receive additional investment funds.